bitwarden/passwordless-docs/src/guide/errors.md

 Make sure you have an expected value in your `registerToken`.
 Obtain a register token from your backend by calling the `/register/token` endpoint.
 It should begin with `register_`.

 ### unknown_credential
 You'll receive this error when you call `p.signinWith*()` but the passkey that was used is not registered in our system.
-This can happen if the passkey has been deleted on the server (e.g. removing it in your app UI or the Admin Console) but still exists on a users device.
+This can happen if the passkey has been deleted on the server (e.g. removing it in your app UI or the admin console) but still exists on a users device.

 #### Solution
 Remove the passkey from the user device.
 This can be done in the browser's settings or on the operating system's credential manager.